 Aside from students finding the class helpful, teachers also recommend this class and think that it’s very helpful for students and is almost guaranteed to help raise your SAT score.

 “If you are willing to put in the effort you have no choice but to improve your overall SAT score.
 The SAT often has a negative connotation associated with it, and I am trying to change that.
 The SAT should be seen an opportunity for students here at South Windsor High School showcase their talents.
-During the course, we look at how to save time by recognizing the different types of questions and how to break them down and answer them in the most efficient manner,” a history and SAT prep teacher at SWHS, Mr. Quinn said.
+During the course, we look at how to save time by recognizing the different types of questions and how to break them down and answer them in the most efficient manner,” a history and SAT prep teacher at SWHS, Kevin Quinn said.

 Similar to the textbooks, you are also able to take practice tests on College Board’s BlueBook, which is the same site students will take the actual SAT on.
 With access to this platform, students are able to familiarize themselves with some of the tools and the website itself.